cagov/caldata-mdsa-training/docs/data-transformation/advanced/macros-custom-tests.md

 To run the test yourself:

-1. Check out the branch: `britt_dbt_training`
+1. Check out the branch: `britt-dbt-training`
-2. Navigate to the file: `tests/singular/verify_sample_date.sql`, you should see the following code:
+2. Navigate to the file: `transform/tests/singular/verify_sample_date.sql`, you should see the following code:

     ```SQL
     with validation as (